HHS/simpler-grants-gov/documentation/decisions/adr/0004-db-planning.md

 - Improved performance for high-frequency write operations and complex queries as opposed to MySQL
 - PostgreSQL support of most advanced database features such as materialized views
 - PostgreSQL trusted Python libraries (API language of choice)
+- PostgreSQL is open source, in alignment with the Grants.gov strategy

 ### Database Hosting Service <!-- OPTIONAL -->